peterconsuegra/wordpresspluslaravel/readme.md

 ```

-6) Install the root coockie plugin into your WordPress project and activate it
+7) Install the root coockie plugin into your WordPress project and activate it

 https://wordpress.org/plugins-wp/root-cookie/

 #Aditional steps

-The URL of the laravelproject app must be a subdomain of the wordpressproject app for example:
+The URL of the Laravel project app must be a subdomain of the WordPress project app, so for example:

 WordPress URL: wordpressproject.com

 Laravel URL: dashboard.wordpressproject.com

-Of course you have to use a server program like apache or nginx to configure both the wordpress and laravel applications within the same VPS (Virtual Private Server) or Dedicated Server.
+You have to use a server program like Apache or Nginx to configure both the WordPress and Laravel applications within the same VPS (Virtual Private Server) or Dedicated Server.

-Or You can use the Amazing WordpressPete control panel to do this whole installation and configuration process with 2 clicks and start focuses on the development
+You can use WordpressPete's amazing control panel to do this whole installation and configuration process in 2 clicks.
+Focus on developing a killer project and let WordpressPete do the rest.

 Go to [wordpresspete.com](http://wordpresspete.com "WordPressPete Homepage")